 c/o Risk Management Office

 - Risk Management will verify the Certificate of Insurance is acceptable with the submitting department or, if a Purchase Order is involved, the Department of Procurement Services.
 If the Certificate of Insurance is not acceptable, either Risk Management or Department of Procurement Services will get back to you concerning its deficiencies.

 - Please note that no specific amount of Aircraft Liability Insurance is listed as a requirement.
 Aircraft use is evaluated individually and the Aircraft Liability Insurance limits set as appropriate.

-- All written Agreement (Contracts) with the University fall under Policy FN11 Contracts and Leases.
-The Agreement for the use of any aircraft must be submitted to either the Risk Management Office or if a Purchase Order is being issued, the Department of Procurement Services.
-See the Risk Management website section on Contracts for further information on the processing of University contracts.
+- All written Agreements (Contracts) with the University fall under Policy FN11 Contracts and Leases.
+The Agreement for the use of any aircraft must be submitted to Central Procurement as follows:

 Please note that these requirements only pertain to the Chartering, Contracting or Hiring of an aircraft in the name of the University.
 They do not apply when individuals buy tickets to go on a regularly scheduled flight.
 Please contact Risk Management, (814) 865-6307, if you have any questions.